 For the past 10 years, Sean has been involved in facilitating and advising national and local men's groups.
 His thesis, The Need for Men's Centers on College Campuses, explores the value of critical analysis of gender identity as it applies to college men from a cultural context using Gender Role Conflict theory, feminist theories, Queer theory, and Critical Race theory as the sociological theoretical framework.
 He co-authored Masculinities Reviewed and Reinterpreted - Using a Critical Approach to Working with Men in Groups with Tracy Davis and James La Prad.

-Sean is the co-adviser of WIU's Men Advocating Nonviolence group and has completed Domestic and Sexual Violence Prevention training (aka.
-Victim Services' Crisis Intervention training) and is currently pursuing Domestic Abuse Prevention Project (DAPP) training with the intention of facilitating DAPP and bystander intervention programs in Illinois.
+Sean is the co-adviser of WIU's Men Advocating Nonviolence student group and has advised the LGBTQA student group Unity in the past.
+He has completed Domestic and Sexual Violence Prevention training (aka.
+Victim Services' Crisis Intervention training) as well as a variety of Bystander Intervention programs.
+He continues to be involved in creating and presenting bystander intervention programs for WIU as well as for other colleges and universities.